 Donated goods received in bulk from retailers and manufacturers such as a grocery store donating canned goods to your food bank or a retail store donating backpacks to your outreach program...are usually the easiest to value as you can just use the wholesale value of the items.

-Use of property donations such as reduced or free rent should be recorded and measured at fair value.
+Use of property donations such as reduced or free rent should be recorded and measured at fair market value.

 Donated services are only recorded if: